 The Trump campaign maintains that the situation is not as dire as the polls indicate.
 In an interview with Channel 4, Trump campaign manager Kellyanne Conway says they believe there is a strong “undercover Trump” vote that the polls are missing.
 She made the point that the hostile press has made it socially desirable for people not to support Trump and compared his campaign to what happened with the Brexit vote.

 As tempting as it may be to apply lessons we learned from the Brexit vote, I wouldn’t recommend putting too much stock in that theory.
 Many people lambasted the polls ahead of the Romney/Obama election in 2012 but were ultimately proved dead wrong by the result.
 The polls ended up being spot-on.

 Whatever the case may be, the betting odds have shifted significantly in favour of Clinton since our last update.
-Where she was previously a small favourite, she is now leading by upwards of 3/1.
+Where she was previously a small favorite, she is now leading by upwards of 3/1.
 You can see the latest odds below.

 Update: 26 July 2016

 As I write this update, we have one convention down and one in progress.
 The Republicans had their convention last week in Cleveland to officially nominate Donald Trump as the Republican candidate for the 2016 election.
 This week, the Democrats are hosting theirs in Philadelphia to make Hillary’s nomination official.

 We’re down to two candidates, but political betting sites are still offering a range of wagers on other candidates on the off-chance that something strange happens with one of the current nominees.
 However, the odds on anyone not named Clinton or Hillary have grown much longer now that we’re mostly through the nomination process.